mas94uk/Munic/README.md

 5. The rest should be pretty obvious

 ## Current status
 Munic is working and usable.
-There are several more features I would like to implement -- see the todo list below.
+There are a few more nice-to-have things I would like to do -- see the todo list below.

 ## Todo list
 - Add command-line config options: port, user:pass, or config file